Abbas6609/Gemini-Document-Voice-Chatbot/README.md

 **🚀 Gemini-Document-Voice-Chatbot! 🚀**

-**Introducing my latest contribution: a Question & Answer Voice/Chat-Bot built using Streamlit, LangChain, and Google Generative AI.
+Introducing my latest contribution: a Question & Answer Voice/Chat-Bot built using Streamlit, LangChain, and Google Generative AI.
 This application allows users to explore PDFs and interactively let you query their content via text and voice inputs.
-It's designed to streamline information retrieval and make document interaction more intuitive and efficient.**
+It's designed to streamline information retrieval and make document interaction more intuitive and efficient.

 **🌟 Key Features:**

-**📄 PDF Upload and Processing: Easily upload and process PDFs for querying.**
+**📄 PDF Upload and Processing:** Easily upload and process **PDFs** for querying.

-**🗣️ Voice and Text Interaction: Ask questions via voice or text and get detailed responses.**
+**🗣️ Voice and Text Interaction:** **Ask questions** via **voice or text** and get detailed responses.

-**💬 Interactive Chat Interface: Enjoy a seamless conversation with dynamic message styling.**
+**💬 Interactive Chat Interface:** Enjoy a **seamless conversation** with dynamic message styling.

-**🌐 Powered by Google Generative AI: inspired by advanced AI models for accurate and context-aware answers.**
+**🌐 Powered by Google Generative AI:** Inspired by advanced **AI models** for accurate and context-aware answers.

-**🔍 Intelligent Search: Utilizes FAISS for efficient vector search, ensuring quick and relevant responses.**
+**🔍 Intelligent Search:** Utilizes **FAISS** for efficient vector search, ensuring quick and relevant responses.